 iPhone 6 plus rear camera is not focusing, won’t remain stable and is blurry no matter how still I get whether video or picture.
 Automatic or manual focus not working either.
 Front facing camera works fine.
 Seems iOS isn’t doing anything but making it worse.

-– One User from Apple Support reporting his problem and asking for help
+– One User from Apple Support

 Although the iPhone camera is always the highlight for each iPhone generation.
 But sometimes there is also something wrong with it.
 The most common one is iPhone camera won’t focus.
 Just like the user’s description above, iPhone camera becomes blurry or wobbly – saying iPhone camera not focusing.